botworld-wiki/beatburger.github.io/pages/arena.md

 - **Reginald:** You offend me with your lack of skill, there will be barely any honour to be gained with my victory.

-After you've defeated Reginald:
+After you’ve defeated Reginald:

-- **Reginald:** I'm finished, done!
+- **Reginald:** I’m finished, done!
 How can I ever show my face in this town again?
-Here's your red series botpack, may you glow with its magnificence.
+Here’s your red series botpack, may you glow with its magnificence.
 </div>

 ## Jack